FVITech/Techlaunch.io/README.md

         @import "../navbar/menu";
         @import "../get-info-form";
         ```
-    - Add your own partial scss files in the CSS folder for your page and import them into index.scss.
+    - Add your own partial scss files for your page next to index.scss and import them into index.scss, like the partials above (but without `../`).
 Every partial scss file should begin with an underscore to prevent node-sass from creating a separate css file with its name.
-4. Next, add the rest of the base code:
+4. Next, add this boilerplate code to index.php:
     ```html
     <body>
         <!-- Google Tag Manager (noscript) -->